PostHog/posthog.com/contents/handbook/people/offboarding.md

 In the case of voluntary departure, we will ask the team member if they wish to share what they're up to next with the team.

-In the case of involuntary departure, we will aim to be as transparent as possible about the reasons behind the departure, while respecting the individuals' privacy.
+In the case of involuntary departure, we will aim to be as transparent as possible about the reasons behind the departure, while respecting the individual's privacy.

 ## The Process for Offboarding